WoutPitje/AiQuizMaker2/Documentation/seo-marketing-guide.md

 # SEO & Marketing Implementation Guide

 ## Overview
-This guide covers the comprehensive SEO and marketing features implemented for AI Quiz Maker, along with next steps for optimization and growth.
+This guide covers the comprehensive SEO and marketing features implemented for 🧠 QuizAi, along with next steps for optimization and growth.

 ## Implemented SEO Features